15 Importance

 Why is this a bad requirement?

-To achieve this requirement, you actually need to develop code.
-That is, you will have to put work into writing and testing the software.
-This likely would include developing the structures to support a set of typical users (in this case, non-administrators and presumably administrators), each with their own unique set of permissions.
-You will likely also need to develop code that will check the permissions whenever any user attempts to do something (such as change another user’s settings) to determine if they are allowed to do it.
-Clearly, this would also require a method of providing feedback to the user in the event that they attempt to do this or something else they shouldn’t.
+To achieve this requirement, you need to develop code.
+You will have to put work into writing and testing the software.
+This likely would include building structures to support a set of typical users (in this case, non-administrators and presumably administrators), each with their own unique set of permissions.
+You will likely also need to develop code that will check the permissions whenever any user attempts to do something (such as change another user’s settings) to determine if they can do it.
+This would also require a method of providing feedback to the user if they attempt to do this or something else they shouldn’t.

-Bottom line; if your won’t requirement leads to the development of code, then it’s not a won’t requirement and should be redrafted as a must, should, or could.
+Bottom line; if your won’t requirement leads to developing code, then it’s not a “won’t” requirement and should be redrafted as a must, should, or could.

-• The system must include different permission levels to manage the different types of users.
+• The system must include different permission levels to manage the types of users.

-• A non-administrator user must be able to edit only their own settings.
+• A non-administrator user must be able to edit only their settings.

 • An administrator user should be able to edit any user settings.